 Estimation of the liability to pay pensions within the Local Government Pension Scheme (LGPS) depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Changes to any of these assumptions could result in significant variances in the calculated liability

 A firm of actuaries is engaged, via the Lancashire County Pension Fund, to provide the Council with expert advice about the assumptions to be applied.

-The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £16.2 million
+The effects on the net pension liability of changes in individual assumptions can be measured and some sensitivity analysis is included in Note 31.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £19.2 million